Updated: Mar 24

 Today, we'll be diving into seven of the most common side effects that come from having too much moisture in your crawl space:

 Mold & Mildew – Mold is usually the first thing homeowners think of when they think of a crawlspace that is in bad condition.
-You might be able to smell potential growth right away, but the tricky part about this issue is that uncovering the source can be a challenging feat.
-Mold can remain hidden in places such as behind wallpaper, paneling, under ceiling tiles, carpets, and pads, etc. for an extended period of time.
+You might be able to smell potential growth right away, but the tricky part about this issue is that uncovering the source can be challenging.
+Mold can remain hidden in places such as behind wallpaper, paneling, under ceiling tiles, carpets, pads, etc., for an extended period of time.
 Anywhere that condensation can form, mold can make itself at home.
 Most of us think of black mold when we think about how dangerous this growth can be, but there are many types that can still lead to potential health or structural concerns.
 If growing mold, of any kind, goes unchecked, it can have negative consequences for you and your home.

 Water Damage – Water damage to your home is incredibly difficult to reverse, especially when it comes to wood.
 If your home's structural integrity consists of wooden beams, any water that finds its way to them will soak in, risking the chance of destroying the entire foundation.